-9.1.1.1 All Offset Projects5
+9.1.1.1 All Offset Projects

 - 1. Offset project name. - 2.
 Offset project contact information, including name, phone number, address, and email address for the Project Sponsor. - 3.
 Whether the Project Sponsor is the owner in fee for the project area. - a.
 If yes, provide documentation (e.g. deed of trust, title report) showing the Project Sponsor's ownership interest in the property and its interest in the trees and standing timber on the property. - b.
 If no, explain how the entity identified as the Project Sponsor has the right to undertake the project and provide documentation supporting the explanation. - 4.
 Offset project type (reforestation, improved forest management, or avoided conversion). - 5.
 A description of the management activities that will lead to increased carbon stocks in the Project Area, compared to the baseline. - 6.
-Indicate if the offset project occurs on public or private lands, and further specify if the offset project occurs on any of the following categories of land:
+Indicate if the offset project occurs on public or private lands, and further specify if the offset project occurs on any of the following categories of land: - a.
+Land that is owned by, or subject to an ownership or possessory interest of a Tribe;

-5 Reforestation projects as qualified in section 6.1 can defer the items that are marked with an asterisk until the second site-visit verification.
+&lt;sup>5 Reforestation projects as qualified in section 6.1 can defer the items that are marked with an asterisk until the second site-visit verification.